Content on this page was generated by AI and has not been manually reviewed.

 Step 7: Flush DNS and reset network settings

 DNS resolution issues can stop a VPN from establishing a tunnel.
-Setting up intune per app vpn with globalprotect for secure remote access
+The ultimate guide to using a vpn with snapchat in 2026

 • Flush DNS on Windows ipconfig /flushdns and macOS sudo dscacheutil -flushcache. sudo killall -HUP mDNSResponder.